-ATO fraud is an emerging type of fraud targeting customer's accounts with valuable information such as saved credit cards, private information, loyalty points, etc. In this way, the fraudster is able to monetize the account by either stealing the funds or the account data and reselling it on the dark web.
+Account takeover fraud is an emerging type of attack targeting customer's accounts with valuable information such as saved credit card data, personal information, loyalty points, etc. In this way, the fraudster is able to monetize the account by either stealing the funds or the account data and reselling it on the dark web.

-Account takeovers are extremely harmful to the business.
+Account takeover fraud isextremely harmful to the business.
 Not only do they cause chargebacks and ruin their chargeback rates, but they have a detrimental effect on the company's reputation and customer loyalty.

-Even though we are dealing with a type of fraud that is incredibly hard to detect, we gathered best practices regarding ATO fraud detection.
+Even though we are dealing with a type of fraud that is incredibly hard to detect, we gathered best practices regarding account takeover fraud detection.
 Watch out for these telltale signs of an ATO attack, and protect your business and your customers.

 Users and companies who have account-based websites are the prime targets for fraudsters.
-A common technique of taking over an account is phishing.
+A common puzzle piece of an account takeover fraud is phishing.
 For instance, the victim receives a legitimate-looking email containing a link leading to a familiar site that requires login.
-The unsuspecting victim enters their credentials, while the fraudster on the other side of the screen is harvesting their usernames and passwords.
+The unsuspecting victim enters their credentials, while the fraudster on the other side of the screen harvests their usernames and passwords.
 Regularly educate both your customers and staff regarding online security threats such as this one.
 Be proactive about security measures and implement best practices such as regular changes of user passwords and tips on how to protect user credentials.

 Fraudsters are no strangers to contacting the call center of a company directly in order to get more information about sensitive data necessary for login.
 Train your staff to ask questions that are specific, i.e., questions that only a legitimate account holder could know the answers to.

 When a fraudster takes over an account, their goal is to keep it.
 In order to do that, they need to change specific details necessary for the account recovery process, such as email or mobile phone number.
-If you notice multiple accounts having the same account details listed, e.g., mobile phone number, the chances of fraudulent activity are pretty high.
+If you notice multiple accounts having the same account details listed, e.g., mobile phone number, the chances of an account takeover fraud are pretty high.

-By observing the account history, you are able to detect certain anomalies in customer behaviour.
+By observing the account history, you are able to detect certain anomalies in customer behavior.
 If a user suddenly spends an amount larger than the usual or places a suspicious number of orders in a short period of time, investigate further and see if any of the account details have been recently changed.
-If yes, that might indicate an ATO attack.
+If yes, that might indicate account takeover fraud.

 Another way of protecting your business and your customers is by implementing backend monitoring.
 Detect fraudulent activity regarding suspicious IP addresses and analyze timestamp data transfers.
 This enables you to identify whether a fraudster is trying to intercept any communication happening between the site form and the backend of the website.

 Sometimes, fraudsters tend to be lazy and they don't mask their device data.
 They carelessly log in to multiple accounts, and the recorded activity shows the same device number, the fraudster's.
-Keep an eye on this one, but don't be alarmed too quickly because family members and work colleagues often share the same device.
-Look for more clues in order to make sure that you are witnessing an ATO attack.
+Keep an eye on this one, but don't act too quickly because family members and work colleagues often share the same device.
+Look for more clues in order to make sure that you are witnessing legitimate account takeover fraud.

 Staying on the same topic, there are also fraudsters who mask their device data by using device spoofing.
 Usually, if they implement device spoofing, the device details show up as ''unknown''.
 There is a pattern where the victim's accounts are usually connected to more ''unknown'' devices than legitimate ones where you are able to see the exact device model.
 Look out for this one!

-We mentioned the necessity to track customer behaviour, but if an attacker is behind the observed activity, we are talking about fraudster behaviour.
+We mentioned the necessity to track customer behavior, but if an attacker is behind the observed activity, we are talking about fraudster behavior.
 The (un)fortunate course of events is pretty predictable, and it is the following: